SamyGarib/cuatto/README.md

 ## Board Structures:

 ### The Bridges.
-- The bridge is an special part of the board, fist concieved for the starting position, but usable on middle field.
+- The bridge is an special part of the board, fist concieved (and only tested) as the starting position, but it maybe usable on middle field.
-- On a bridge there are 6 (or less), 1-checker-sized positions, and each checker on it blocks the path of those who are behind it.
+- On a bridge there are 6 (or less), 1-checker-sized positions, and each checker on it blocks the path of those who are behind.
 They can not pass it.
 - As a starting position, you put each team on its own bridge, an they start playing from that given position following the above rule until they reach the middle field.
 - If a checker is hit, it must come back to the first free position of that bridge.
 - You can skip bridges entirely when playing with kids if you like, and use a free start position for each team member.